-Wallowing over an injustice doesn’t serve a purpose.
+Wallowing over what we’ve lost, doesn’t serve a purpose.
 If anything, it just leaves us tied to the old tapes in our heads that keep repeating the injustice.
 Instead of feeling irritated, or being bitter and angry about it, it’s important we do something positive and find a way to move on.

-My blog shows me that successes can come in on the back of injustice and failings, as long as we learn as we go and find a way through and be graceful about our life, not bitter.
+My blog shows that success can come in on a lifetime of negativity and what I see as our failings, as long as we learn as we go, we find a way through and be graceful about our life, not bitter.